+This expedition is more than just a river trip.
 The Alsek trip is a 12-day, 155-mile river expedition through a truly wild part of North America.
-On this expedition you will experience more than just a river trip.
-The scenery is world class and unparalleled.
-The landscape is on a giant scale.
-Watch massive icebergs calve off active glaciers in this dynamic environment as evidence of the last ice age still in motion.
-We float through the largest non-polar ice cap in the world!
-From magenta River Beauty to sunsets on snow-capped peaks, these images will be with you for a lifetime.
-Similar Trip: Tatshenshini
+We will float through the largest non-polar ice cap in the world, through a landscape whose scenery and giant scale is unparalleled.
+Watch and listen to massive icebergs calving off active glaciers in this dynamic environment, evidence of the last ice age still in motion.
+From the magenta blooms of River Beauty to sunsets on snow-capped peaks and glacial lakes, these images will be with you for a lifetime.

 “Dave, Christian and I are still mentally on the Alsek – we can’t let go of that experience yet.
 We each had the time of our lives.
 We are deeply indebted to you for showing us the Alsek, and for doing it in such a caring way – it was truly a “Class act.”
 Elizabeth Danish, 2012

 Photography possibilities on the Alsek are endless.
-Wildlife is abundant in this protected landscape, including: bears, wolves, moose, deer, dall sheep, mountain goats, eagles and occasionally a wolverine.
-Wild flowers blanket the sidehills giving this massive landscape a delicate side as well.
-The incredible side hikes on this trip should not be missed.
-On these walks you have a chance to discover small lakes of clear water, walk on giant sand dunes, glass for wildlife, take advantage of photo opportunities, walk on a glacier, study up on the variety of wild flowers, just to name a few.
+Wildlife is abundant in this protected landscape, including bears, wolves, moose, deer, Dall sheep, mountain goats, eagles and occasionally a wolverine.
+Wildflowers blanket the hillsides, giving this massive landscape a delicate side as well.
+The many side hikes on this trip are remarkable.
+On these walks you can discover small lakes of clear glacial water, walk on giant sand dunes, glass for wildlife, take advantage of photo opportunities, walk on a glacier, and study up on the diverse wildflowers, just to name a few.
 For those who’d like the challenge of hiking a peak, we offer a full day hike up Goatherd Mountain or the Nose (weather permitting).

 Upper Alsek River

-Included: We provide transportation from Haines to the river, a flight from Dry Bay (take-out) to Yakutat, all meals from lunch day 1 to lunch day 12, dry bags for your personal gear, and use of our sleeping bags, pads, and tents.
+Included: We provide transportation from Haines to the river, a flight from Dry Bay (take-out) to Yakutat, all meals starting on lunch the first day and ending on lunch the last day, dry bags for your personal gear, and use of our sleeping bags, pads, and tents.

 Charter trips are available for groups of 12 or more.
 This means your group has reserved the entire trip.
-Ask about availability.
+Ask for details.

-DEPOSIT AND RESERVATION: Reservations requests can be made by calling our office at 800.252.6581.
+Reservations can be made online or by calling our office.

-Cancellation and Refunds: Operating quality trips is a costly operation with no margin for losses resulting from late cancellations.
+Operating quality trips is a costly operation with no margin for losses resulting from late cancellations.
 The space you reserve is held for you, and this may mean turning others away.
-Each trip is planned for the number of reserved spaces, guides engaged, supplies bought, rafts and vehicles assigned.
-If notice of cancellations is made more than 45 days prior to departure, you may transfer to any other trip in the same season without penalty.
-Otherwise the cost is non-refundable.
+Each trip is planned for the number of reserved spaces, guides scheduled, supplies bought, and rafts and vehicles assigned.
+If notice of cancellation is 45 days prior to departure, you may transfer to any other trip in the same season without penalty.
+A cancellation less than 45 days before the trip is non-refundable.
+Depending on circumstances, we can discuss other trip options.

 Travel Insurance: We strongly recommend that you protect yourself with a short term traveler’s insurance policy.
 Trip cancellation will cover your losses on non-refundable air and land cost on unexpected cancellations.